pybites/pybites.github.io-source/content/wooden.md

-Title: Are You Working on Your Mindset as Much as Your Python?
+Title: Are You Working on Your Mindset as Much as Your Technical Skills?
 Date: 2021-03-06 07:21
 Category: Mindset
 Tags: consistency, growth, emotions, 1% rule, platform, coaching